fluchini/alna-docs/README.md

 The objective of this project is document the best way to _document_ projects.
 These projects could be a software project or any kind of project technical that you want.

-All documentation of this project is already published in [fluchini.github.io](https://fluchini.github.io/alna-docs/) :simple-github:
+All documentation of this project is already published in [fluchini.github.io](https://fluchini.github.io/alna-docs/).

 ## Alna Docs